 The Project is expected to be constructed in two phases.
-The first phase of power could come on-line in 2021 with final completion as early as 2022.
-Federal revenues are expected to be more than US $3m annually to the U.S. Treasury.
+The first phase of power could come online in 2021 with final completion as early as 2022.
+Federal revenues are expected to be more than the US $3m annually to the U.S. Treasury.

 Environmental benefits and impact mitigation

 The Project is expected to generate renewable electricity that would annually offset greenhouse emissions of about 83,000 cars (384,000 metric tons of carbon dioxide equivalent).
 The hybrid alternative specified in the ROD also includes a mowing method that will result in fewer impacts on native vegetation and wildlife, such as the desert tortoise.
 Extensive long-term monitoring will be required, in addition to the possible adaptation of methods used to reduce potential impacts to the desert tortoises.